mind-inria/mri-nufft/docs/nufft.rst

  - Astronomical Imaging
  - ...

-These applications are not covered by this package, do it yourself !
+These applications are not covered by this package, do it yourself!

 References
 ==========